xNoirNightx/Social-Network-API/README.md

  - Clone the repository.
  - Navigate to the project directory.
  - Install the dependencies: npm install
- -
- -

 **Note**: add your own mySQL information to db.js or .env ( add to .gitignore ) for higher security.

  ## Usage
  - To use the Social-Network-API, run the following command inside the "Root" folder:
- - In terminal enter NPM RUN SEED  , Followed by NPM RUN START
+ - In terminal enter node index.js
- - Follow [Video Demo]() if you need further assistance.
+ - Follow [Video Demo](https://www.dropbox.com/scl/fi/zpxbm6511vli8un09uqgz/Challenge18.mp4?rlkey=q3nu4bn59czhrpfllh2igdh3g&dl=0) if you need further assistance.

 ## Mock-Up